-In September 2015, Making Herstory decided to INDEPENDENTLY IDENTIFY issues facing women and children refugees and PROVIDE RELIEF AND AID to families living in the ‘Jungle’ refugee camp of Calais.
+In September 2015, Making Herstory began independently identifying issues facing women and child refugees living in the camps of Calais and Dunkirk in France.

-From October 2015 to October 2016, our supporters enabled us to distribute urgent aid in the form of shelter, bedding, pre-packed backpacks, food packs, children’s goods, clothing, medicines and whatever else identified as a core need, to vulnerable refugees forced to reside in the camps of Calais, France.
+From October 2015 to October 2016, we were able to transport urgent aid in the form of shelter, bedding, pre-packed backpacks, food packs, children’s goods, clothing, medicines etc., to vulnerable refugees forced to reside in the camps of Calais and Dunkirk, France.

-In the meantime, we have also been lobbying the UK government to aid and shelter far more refugees than it has pledged to do so with the speed, efficiency and in the numbers so desperately needed.
+Taking our learning from these works, we were also able to begin lobbying the UK government to grant aid and shelter for more refugees than it had pledged to do so with the speed, efficiency and in the numbers so desperately needed.

-READ OUR FIRST RECOMMENDATIONS PAPER: The Refugee Crisis – Proposed Motions & Actions.
+Read our first Recommendations Paper, The Refugee Crisis – Proposed Motions & Actions HERE.

 Following the UK government’s retraction of the Dubs Amendment, and in order to allow Making Herstory’s limited resources to be re-invested back into all UK projects, the learnings and partnerships forged by our works are now now being carried forward by the OR’s Refugee Aid Team: an independent project being delivered by our founder, Onjali Raúf.

 As part of her efforts in this field of human rights, Onjali’s first children’s book, The Boy at the Back of the Class, seeks to help raise awareness of the refugee crisis whilst also supporting her aid teams.

 In the meantime, Making Herstory continues to pursue ways in which to aid refugee women and girls who have successfully entered the UK, and campaign for female refugees subjected to trafficking dangers to be permitted safe passage to the UK.